 When I first started practicing, I was deeply moved by the courage of my patients, many of whom were young women like myself who found themselves battling melanoma.
 I formed deep connections with my patients.
 At the time, we didn’t have many options to offer, and it was heartbreaking to watch this cancer steal their lives too soon.
 I decided I was going to do everything I could to help, so I transitioned into clinical research where I could focus full time on exploring new ways to approach melanoma.

-How has the melanoma landscape changed over the past 10 years?
+How has the melanoma landscape changed since you first started practicing?

 I am thrilled to say that we’ve made significant progress.
 When I first started taking care of patients with melanoma, there wasn’t a lot of hope, particularly for those with advanced disease.
 Today, it’s very different.
 There has been an explosion of science.
 It’s incredibly rewarding to see people with melanoma, and their families, have more options.